everpixelgame/docs/gameplay/README.md

 These systems all connect to create a balanced economy:
 - Dungeon rewards provide the main $EPXL income
-- Fatigue and dungeon entry fees create $EPXL burning mechanisms
+- Dungeon entry fees and premium features create $EPXL burning mechanisms
 - Death risk creates strategic choices about which Heroes to use
 - The Graveyard ensures even dead Heroes retain value
 - Leveling provides gradual cooldown reduction based on rarity, creating long-term value